-In the next chapter of my research, we investigated the mechanism by which bS21-2-responsive genes were impacted.
+In the next chapter of my research, we investigated the mechanism that leads to altered protein abundance for bS21-2-responsive genes.
 In E. coli ribosomes, bS21 is positioned in close proximity to the location of the 5´ untranslated region (UTR) of the mRNA during translation initiation (Kaledhonkar et al., 2019), leading us to hypothesize that bS21-2 may interact with the 5´ UTR of some transcripts.
 In at least five bS21-2-responsive genes identified in the proteomics screen in Chapter 2, the predicted or known 5´ UTR was sufficient to cause decreases in production of a reporter protein in a bS21-2 knockout.
 This finding was specific and not found to hold true for all 5´ UTRs, such as our control gene, tul4.
 Thus, we concluded that bS21-2 positively impacts translation of some genes by interacting directly or indirectly with the 5´ UTRs.

 Our next goal was to identify the aspect of the bS21-2-responsive 5´ UTRs that drives the altered protein production.
 Due to the proximity of bS21 to the anti-Shine-Dalgarno of the 16S rRNA, we made changes to the Shine-Dalgarno (SD) of bS21-2-responsive 5´ UTRs.
 Perfect SD sequences (5´-AGGAGG-3´), regardless of position, led to no difference in protein production between wild-type and bS21-2 mutants.
 We thereby concluded that ideal SD sequences masked the impacts of bS21-2 on protein production.